em-cd/postlang/README.md

 The pipeline has three stages:

 1. **Parsing** — ANTLR lexes and parses the source file into a parse tree.
-2. **Compilation** — A visitor walks the parse tree and emits a flat list of RPN tokens for each statement.
+2. **Compilation** — A visitor walks the parse tree and produces a flat list of RPN tokens for each statement.
 For example, `x * y + 1` becomes `x y * 1 +`.
-Variable assignments are emitted as `=varname` tokens to distinguish them from variable reads.
+Variable assignments are stored as `=varname` tokens to distinguish them from variable reads.
 3. **Interpretation** — The interpreter executes each RPN token list from left to right, using a stack.
 Operands are pushed; operators pop their arguments, compute, and push the result; `=varname` tokens pop the top of the stack and store it in the environment; `print` pops and prints.

----

 ## Usage